77-Noli/77-Noli/README.md

 - HELLO!!!
 YOu can call me " Kosmic " !!!
 Seba can only call me Fran ^_^ ...
 - Freely C+H (cuddle+hug) on Pony Town!
 No need to ask ;-; ,,, Also free to interact!! i very have huge comf!!!
 - Sometimes i might be AFK !!!
+- I sometimes instead c+h ppl with a " C+h " on their name becuase i want cuddles... ;-;

 My Fandoms are ::
 - Forsaken